shuque/gotls/README.md

 DANE authentication requires the use of a validating DNS resolver, that sets the AD bit on authenticated responses.
-By default, this program uses the first resolver listed in /etc/resolv.conf, but an alternate resolver address and port can be specified with the -r and -rp command line options.
+By default, this program uses the resolvers listed in /etc/resolv.conf, but an alternate resolver address and port can be specified with the -r and -rp command line options.
 If no secure DANE TLSA records are found, or if the resolver doesn't validate, the program will